Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Usage:** `Do not use.`
 Not used in the vanilla game.

-### SetActive (Script Only)
+### Entity.Activate/Entity.Deactivate (Script Only)
 **Summary:** Set whether the script owner is active.
 (An inactive entity will be invisible and lack collision)
 **Supported Entity Types:** All
 <!---**Ghidra Reference (Ignore):** `kcCEntity::OnCommand -> kcCEntity::ActivateAndUnhide`-->
 **Usage:** `Entity.Activate` and `Entity.Deactivate`
 **Alias:** `SetActive <true|false>` (DOES NOT WORK)
-Waypoints are capable of activating invisible parts of the map when this is used.
+Waypoints may re-activate activate invisible entities and invisible parts of the map (covered by the waypoint's area) when `Entity.Activate` is used.

 ### SetEnable (Unsupported)
 **Summary:** Does nothing.